ElectronicRave/RP-Launcher/readme.md

 ### Search mode

-Visible only on the software page!
+Visible only on the content page!

 Just click search in the current collection and write the name of the content.